 Wendy Pritchard (Vice Chair) is a solicitor and heads the legal department at The Berkeley Group plc.
 Wendy has been a supporter of Richard House for many years and with The Berkeley Foundation has been an active fundraiser for the hospice.

-Nicola Ukiah (Vice Chair) works for advertising agency Ogilvy & Mather, based in nearby Canary Wharf, and has been a trustee since 2005.
+Nicola Ukiah (Chair) works for advertising agency Ogilvy & Mather, based in nearby Canary Wharf, and has been a trustee since 2005.
 She chairs the clinical and community engagement governance committee and has also supported Richard House by running a marathon.